Kur1sutaru/fantastic_databases_and_where_to_find_them/page3.md

 ## Step 3 searching of ACE2 Gene expression

-To evaluate the gene expression of *ACE2* gene, we choose two databases: ESCAPE and GTEx portal.
-In ESCAPE, we have the options RNAi screens, protein lists from IP-MS pull-downs, genes differentially expressed after knock-down or over-expression, and target genes for transcription factors and histone modifications as determined by ChIP-seq.
-The input can be gene-lists for overlap with gene lists from the ESCAPE database.
-On the left, users can cut and paste lists of Entrez gene symbols and then press Submit to perform the enrichment analysis.
-In the middle, most of the lists from the ESCAPE database are visualized on a canvas.
-Each square represents a list.
-The color indicates the experiment type, and the brightness indicates the level of local similarity among the lists.
-The enriched terms appear as circles on top of the colored squares representing the gene lists from the ESCAPE database on the canvas: the brighter the circle the more significant the overlap with the input list.
-The results are also available in a table with the associated p-values on the right.
+To evaluate the gene expression of the ACE2 gene, we chose two databases: ESCAPE and the GTEx portal.
+In ESCAPE, there are the options: RNAi screens, protein lists, differentially expressed genes after knock-down or over-expression experiments, and target genes for transcription factors and histone modifications determined by ChIP-seq.
+The input can be  a list of genes for overlap with gene lists from the ESCAPE database.
+Users can input lists with Entrez gene symbols and submit to start the enrichment analysis.

 <img src= "./images/escape-output.PNG">

+Lists from the ESCAPE database are visualized as shown below.
+On the left there is the input list.
+On the right are the enrichment results and p-value.
+The figure in the middle represents the experiments leading to the results in a color coded manner.
+The circles indicate the presence of input genes and brightness indicates local similarity among the lists.

-Additionally, in the bottom of gene list, we found the EnrichR option, which provide gene terms related to Transcription, Pathways, Ontologies, Disease/Drugs, Cell types, and other resources.
-Figure 3 exemplifies a Pathway result of the gene input generated in ESCAPE:
+Additionally, at the bottom of the gene list, we found the EnrichR option, which provides gene terms related to Transcription Factors, Pathways, Ontologies, Disease/Drugs, Cell types, and other resources.
+Figure 3 exemplifies the result from EnrichR to the gene input generated in ESCAPE.

 <img src= "./images/escape-enrichr.PNG">